Staff

 Teacher

 My name is Linda Clark, and my career reflects a deep commitment to education and student support.
 I hold a Bachelor of Arts degree and an Associate’s degree in Criminal Justice, which have provided me with a diverse skill set valuable in my roles as an educator and mentor.
-My professional journey began as a Juvenile Correction Officer V with the Texas Youth Commission, where I was responsible for monitoring student behavior during their learning periods.
+My professional journey began as a Juvenile Correction Officer with the Texas Youth Commission, where I was responsible for monitoring student behavior during their learning periods.
 This role taught me the importance of managing challenging situations with empathy and discipline.
 Following my time with the Texas Youth Commission, I spent eight years as a paraprofessional at College Station ISD Oakwood Intermediate.
 There, I worked with both adaptive behavior and general education students, focusing on providing positive motivation and tailored support through one-on-one and small group instruction.
 I am now in my third year at Renner Academy, teaching Social Studies.
 In this role, I continue to apply my extensive background in education to create an engaging and supportive learning environment.
 Looking forward, I remain dedicated to furthering my professional development and making a meaningful impact in the field of education.

 Donna Gessner